rbuchberger/res-man/readme.md

   - Still runs check if something else fails
   - Doesn't try to prune or forget if anything has failed
   - Exits with non-zero status if anything has failed
-- Configurable prepare, on-error, and on-success hooks for things like notifications & database dumps.
+- Configurable prepare, on-error, on-success, and on-exit hooks for things like notifications & database dumps.
 - Job configs can be also sourced to run restic commands directly against the configured repo.

 ## Installation